melopaulo/components-app/.trae/rules/project_rules.md

 Architecture & Framework

 ## This is an Angular signals-based application
+- Must use angular 18 or higher feature:  new control flow sintax, inject() function, new input() and output() api, queries as signal and standalone components.
 - Use Angular Material and Tailwind CSS
 - All services, components, pipes, and other artifacts must be signals-based